PlagueHO/jenkins/readme.md

 For further examples, please see module help for individual cmdlets.

-# Versions
+## Versions

+### Unreleased

+- Fix Markdown rule violations in README.MD.
+- Changed Get-JenkinsCrumb cmdlet to accept alternate format crumb.

 ### 1.0.0.140

-* Fix error in New-JenkinsFolder.
+- Fix error in New-JenkinsFolder.
-* Added Cross Site Request Forgery Support.
+- Added Cross Site Request Forgery Support.

 ### 1.0.0.133

-* Updated Invoke-JenkinsJobReload to use the -UseBasicParsing switch
+- Updated Invoke-JenkinsJobReload to use the -UseBasicParsing switch

 ### 1.0.0.124

-* Fixed readme
+- Fixed readme
-* Added the Invoke-JenkinsJobReload cmdlet
+- Added the Invoke-JenkinsJobReload cmdlet

 ### 1.0.0.115

-* Added Get-JenkinsPluginsList cmdlet to retreive a list of installed plugins
+- Added Get-JenkinsPluginsList cmdlet to retrieve a list of installed plugins

 ### 1.0.0.108

-* Added Initialize-JenkinsUpdateCache cmdlet to create or update a local Jenkins Update Cache
+- Added Initialize-JenkinsUpdateCache cmdlet to create or update a local Jenkins Update Cache

 ### 1.0.0.101

-* Fix bug when pulling Jenkins items from more than 1 folder deep
+- Fix bug when pulling Jenkins items from more than 1 folder deep
-* Added support for folder to be specified with / or \
+- Added support for folder to be specified with / or \

 ### 1.0.0.94

-* Update AppVeyor deployment process to tag releases
+- Update AppVeyor deployment process to tag releases

 ### 1.0.0.88

-* Added New-JenkinsFolder cmdlet
+- Added New-JenkinsFolder cmdlet

 ### 1.0.0.82

-* Added Invoke-JenkinsJob cmdlet
+- Added Invoke-JenkinsJob cmdlet

 ### 1.0.0.70

-* Added Examples to Readme.md
+- Added Examples to Readme.md

 ### 1.0.0.46

-* Appveyor build improvements
+- Appveyor build improvements
-* Additional unit tests added
+- Additional unit tests added

 ### 1.0.0.36

-* Initial Release containing:
+- Initial Release containing:
   - Invoke-JenkinsCommand
   - Get-JenkinsObject
   - Get-JenkinsJobList